Donald Trump Says ‘Thank You To Saudi Arabia’ For Low Oil Prices As He Refuses To Condemn Khashoggi Murder

 Donald Trump offered a very public “thank you” to Saudi Arabia for low oil prices just one day after refusing to condemn the kingdom for the murder of journalist Jamal Khashoggi.

 On Tuesday, Trump seemed to go against the assessment of the CIA in declaring that he was unsure of whether Crown Prince Mohammad bin Salman ordered the killing of the Washington Post journalist.
-Trump released a statement refusing to condemn the country — and to risk losing Saudi investments — and said it was ultimately undetermined whether the Crown Prince personally ordered Khashoggi to be killed.
+Trump released a statement refusing to condemn the country — and to risk losing Saudi investments — and said it was ultimately undetermined whether the crown prince personally ordered Khashoggi to be killed.

-Trump doubled down in his support of Saudi Arabia on Wednesday, tweeting a congratulation about low oil prices that personally thanked the kingdom.
+Trump doubled down via Twitter in his support of Saudi Arabia on Wednesday, tweeting a congratulation about low oil prices that personally thanked the kingdom.

 “Oil prices getting lower.
 Great!” he tweeted.
 “Like a big Tax Cut for America and the World.
 Enjoy! $54, was just $82.
 Thank you to Saudi Arabia, but let’s go lower!”